arshadlab/time_charting_with_perf/README.md

 #, Header: ".so name","process name","symbol filter"
 #, No space before and after commas
 #, Openvino library with debug symbol included
-#, probe_set_csv will look into the given process to find library path from loaded .so files
+#, probe_set_from_csv will look into the given process to find library path from loaded .so files
 #, If absolute path is given then process name is ignored.
 #, Below probes assume openvino plugins are compiled with debug symbols included (e.g -g).